 Did you know that 85% of a child’s intellect, personality, and social skills are developed during the first three years of life?
 Are you looking for a free, fun event for your family to attend, one that will help you learn about community programs that will help your child succeed?

 In our multi-media society, sometimes families forget that the true source of learning is one-on-one interaction with their children…and that means playing together!
-At the festival, there will be dozens and dozens of booths where children and parents can participate in activities that help develop a wide variety of skills.
+At the Northern Colorado Children’s festival, there are dozens and dozens of booths where children and parents can participate in activities that help develop a wide variety of skills.
 For example:

 - Inflatable animals and Bounce House activities help develop motor skills.